 This project for empowering women in DT management processes bears a further importance in Turkey context considering the shrinking size of women's representation in ICT sectors as employees (23 percent according to ILO 2019 report) despite the increasing importance of ICT expertise for business competitiveness.

-Encouraging involvement/leadership of women managers and experts within the DT transformation processes of the SMEs in manufacturing and tourism sectors.
+Encouraging involvement/leadership of women managers and experts within the DT processes of the SMEs in manufacturing and tourism sectors is at the core of the Project.